cmpsc-481-s22-m1/GatorConfig/README.md

 A simple Python tool utilizing both a CLI and GUI approach to automate the generation of configuration files for [GatorGrader](https://github.com/GatorEducator/gatorgrader).
+This tool is designed to assist educators in grading GitHub-based assignments for their computer science courses.

 ## Requirements